maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 35
 FORMULA TOO COMPLEX
-:he equation or formula was too complex to be interpreted.
+The equation or formula was too complex to be interpreted.
 Does not occur in RetroBASIC.

 37
 UNDEFINED FUNCTION